AbsaOSS/external-dns-infoblox-webhook/README.md

 curl -H 'Accept: application/external.dns.webhook+json;version=1' localhost:8888/records
 ```
 If you set DOMAIN_FILTER, DNS will return all records from this domain(s).
 Because the returned data for a given
-domain can be robust - in some cases tens of thousands of records, it is advisable to use filters to reduce the
+domain can be large - in some cases tens of thousands of records, it is advisable to use filters to reduce the
 data to the desired result.
 Filters are specified via environment variables: `DOMAIN_FILTER`,`EXCLUDE_DOMAIN_FILTER`,
 `REGEXP_DOMAIN_FILTER`,`REGEXP_DOMAIN_FILTER_EXCLUSION`,`REGEXP_NAME_FILTER`.